Adiabatic quantum imaginary time evolution: Formalism

 To address the growing non-locality of $\tilde{H}$ we first write a modified generating equation for $\tilde H$, with separate differential equations for the individual terms $\tilde h_\beta$.
 We choose $|\Psi(0)\rangle$ such that it is annihilated by each $\tilde h_\beta(0)$, and the evolution preserves this annihilation condition, analogous to Eq.~\eqref{eq:naive_time_deriv}.
 We consider

 where $\{a,b\}'$ denotes the anticommutator of $a$ and $b$ if they do not commute and zero if they do.
-Eq.~\eqref{eq:locality_preserving_deriv} is consistent with the adiabatic trajectory of Eq.~\eqref{eq:delta_tilde_H} because \eqref{eq:naive_time_deriv} and \eqref{eq:locality_preserving_deriv} only differ by terms that annihilate $\ket{\Psi(\tau)}$.
+Eq.~\eqref{eq:locality_preserving_deriv} also satisfies the adiabatic trajectory of Eq.~\eqref{eq:delta_tilde_H} because \eqref{eq:naive_time_deriv} and \eqref{eq:locality_preserving_deriv} only differ by terms that annihilate $\ket{\Psi(\tau)}$; so far no heuristic has been introduced.
 The expression $\{ \tilde{h}_\beta , h_\alpha \}'$ means that $\tilde{H}$ no longer contains geometrically non-local terms: each $\tilde h_\beta$ grows its support from the contribution of terms $h_\alpha$ that overlap with the boundary of its support at every step.

 We can then introduce a heuristic to control the width of support.
 In particular, we can truncate summation over $\alpha$ in Eq.~\eqref{eq:locality_preserving_deriv} so that only a subset of terms $h_\alpha$ are retained for each $\tilde{h}_\beta$.
 More precisely, a neighborhood block is assigned to every $\tilde h_\beta$ term which is a region with a given spatial extent $w$ that surrounds the location of $\tilde h_\beta$ at $\tau = 0$; every $h_\alpha$ term that lies in the neighborhood block of $\tilde h_\beta$ is retained in Eq.~\eqref{eq:locality_preserving_deriv}.
 In this approximation, $\tilde{H}$ remains strictly {$w$-geometrically local} with time.
 We note that this above heuristic is different from the locality approximation in the original QITE algorithm, as it is a direct restriction on the operator, rather than the correlation length of the imaginary-time-evolved state.
 The relationship between the two is studied numerically below.